simonrelet/react-pure-html-component-loader/README.md

-Thanks to the pure functional components and the [Presentational and Container pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.b4xio9vw9), most components are simply templates having data as input and some UI as output.
-What if those pure functional templates could simply be written in HTML to be easily created and modified by designers?
+Thanks to the pure functional components and the [Presentational and Container pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.b4xio9vw9), most components are simply _templates_ having data as input and some UI as output.
+What if those pure functional components could simply be written in HTML to be easily created and modified by designers?

-The purpose of this POC is to show that **it is possible to use HTML components as a React pure functional component**.
+The purpose of this Webpack loader is to convert **HTML components to React pure functional component**.

-**react-html-template-loader** reconcile developers and designers.
-It is a Webpack loader compiling HTML templates into pure functional React components.
+**react-pure-html-component-loader** reconcile developers and designers.
+It is a Webpack loader compiling HTML components into pure functional React components.

 ## Demo